Kwannnnn/DiamondCaveGame/docs/technical-design.md

 1. Enemy collision can put a player sprite into a wall
 2. Timer text for Perk Scene is not removed
 3. Time Reduction perk picture is not added to the Perk Scene
-4. Timer sound does not stop playing after goind to the next map
+4. Timer sound does not stop playing after going to the next map
 5. Enemies are not synchronized on the server
 6. Players' sprite is not sized properly for movements
+7. There is no game over scene for spectator

+## 10 Cancelled backlogs and user stories

+1. US08 - As a player I want to be in the same map as everyone in the lobby
+2. US18 - As an admin I want to be able to influence the game
+3. US19 - As a developer I want to have developer console (you can skip some)
+4. PB27 - Timer sound doesn't go away after perks scene
+5. PB28 - Colliding with an enemy can knock you into a wall